ingadhoc/account-financial-tools/account_debt_management/README.rst

 * Add partner balance
 * You can send email to one or multiple partners with they debt report

+NOTE: if you want to group by date (on line per maturity date) then you need to add a parameter "account_debt_management.group_by_date" with value "True" and update this module.

 Installation
 ============